Contributions to provide women, children and families with Protection and Prevention Services

 Transfer Payment Program Terms and Conditions

-All policy clarification and further detail can be found in the National Social Programs Manual.
+All policy clarification and further detail can be found in the Indigenous Services Canada (ISC) program guidelines or in the attached Annex.

 - 1. Summary